 Blown ligaments are common, so make sure that you see each bird walk regularly.
 It is particularly common in heavier birds, and you will usually need to euthanize the bird.

 Impacted crops are another common problem that you may encounter.
 This small pouch-like organ at the end of their esophagus is the first to receive the nutrition that the bird eats.
 Cornish chickens will keep eating after they are full, and they will eat anything.
 This can cause the crop to become distended and stop functioning.

-Then, you are likely to notice a pouch in the chicken’s upper chest.
+Then, you are likely to notice a pouch in the chicken’s lower neck area.
 When this occurs, you need to call the vet because the crop needs to be drained.

 Improper draining can lead to death, so a trained professional must perform this procedure.
 The vet may also prescribe medication or recommend surgery.
 Note that the operation requires a lot of after-care.